Anyone who enrolled in Progressive’s “Snapshot” program and had problems with their car’s battery or electrical system after plugging in the device.

 They have reason to believe the Snapshot device is defective and are investigating whether a class action lawsuit can be filed.

-If you had problem with your car’s battery or electrical system while using Progressive’s Snapshot device, fill out the form on this page and share your story.
 Before the attorneys can even consider filing a class action lawsuit, they need to speak with drivers to learn more about the problem.

 How Could a Class Action Lawsuit Against Progressive Help?